-Schedule your free consultation today with Catherine for recommendations and quotes, or for enrollment and servicing either by personal appointment or by virtual appointment via phone, Zoom, or Skype.
+Schedule your free consultation today with Catherine for recommendations and quotes, or for enrollment and servicing by: in-person appointment at my home office or your office; by virtual Zoom meeting; or by phone.
 You may schedule by submitting your contact information in the "Schedule an Appointment" field or by calling Catherine at 940-597-4757 or emailing her at: [email protected].

 As part of the quoting, application, and policy processes and services, your credit score, as part of Risk Assessment, will be run and results will be gathered by me and my insurance business via broker portals of Insurance Carriers.
 You can, however, obtain a copy of your credit report from the consumer reporting agency that provided the information used by your insurance carrier to calculate your Risk Assessment.
 Catherine and any staff members do not have access to your credit file.